aedmark/Oopis-OS/docs/guide.md

   - `adventure`: A powerful, data-driven text adventure engine to play and build interactive fiction.

+  - `basic`: An integrated development environment for the classic BASIC programming language.

 ## User Guide

 This guide covers the essential commands for navigating and interacting with the OopisOS environment.
 For a quick list of all commands, type `help`.
 For a detailed manual on a specific command, type `man [command_name]`.